Have you heard about Kakapos before? If not, there is a good reason for that – because they are one of the world’s rarest birds.

 If you like the smell of honey, then you may like the smell of a kakapo.

-Kakapos are known for the sweet odor which reminds the smell of honey.
+Kakapos are known for their sweet odor, which reminds the smell of honey.

 However, their smell can give a hint to hungry predators.